teamclouday/PathTracer/README.md

 Compiled executables available [here](https://github.com/teamclouday/PathTracer/releases/tag/dragon)

 Added reflection & refraction workflow for transparent materials.
-In Unity, if a material (standard shader) render mode is not opaque, it will go through this workflow.
-In this case, `Smoothness` is translated to isotropic coefficient:
+In my implementation, if a material (standard shader) render mode is not opaque, it will go through this workflow.
+In this case, smoothness is translated to index of refraction (`ior`):
 ```
 k => k * 2.0 + 1.0
 ```